NixOS/nix/doc/manual/src/command-ref/nix-store.md

 ## Description

-The operation `--dump` produces a NAR (Nix ARchive) file containing the contents of the file system tree rooted at path.
+The operation `--dump` produces a NAR (Nix ARchive) file containing the contents of the file system tree rooted at *path*.
 The archive is written to standard output.

 A NAR archive is like a TAR or Zip archive, but it contains only the information that Nix considers important.
 For instance, timestamps are